XiaoDi701/Digital-Divination/README.md

 My hope is to use this light-hearted and playful format to help people become more curious about and connected to the I Ching tradition.

+P.S. after you perform one divination, the code is designed to hide the input fields for casting and asking questions.
+This is intentional—you are not supposed to keep asking until you get an answer you like, and you certainly shouldn't ask the I Ching about everything.
+You can't, you just can't